renepacchaux/recipe-revolution/README.md

 foodie photos.
 There were a business requirement and part of the cycle of decreasing learn times by crowd-converting recipes.

-**Project Challenge**

-<a id="orge3265e9"></a>
+<a id="org206c365"></a>

-## user-flow-with-uninstall

-There were too many hurdles to getting the first recipe.
-I needed that time to be shorter, to know I made made a dent.
-Apple store analytics showed abrupt uninstalls.
-It was clear to me that if the digital flow where improved, and clicks down to a small number, I could make way for other issues that needed further addressing. **\*\*** **App Background**

-Created by two doctorsto get you recipes that were *gluten-free.*

-It does not work to be in a kitchen following a recipe off the phone while checking off disclaimer boxes, learning how to do that, then learning the original thing again.

-**Research**
+### Research

 Many users I interviewed wanted the recipe app to work better.
 There being two doctors behind the project was a hit with users as well.

+**App Background**

+Created by two doctors to get you recipes that were *gluten-free.*

+It does not work to be in a kitchen following a recipe off the phone while checking off disclaimer boxes, learning how to do that, then learning the original thing again.

 Back in the interview with the stakeholder, I got my first glimpse of an spoken need - onboarding.
 There was a clear business need that almost flew under the radar if it were not for imagery in the up-and-running app.

-<a id="orgcc89918"></a>

-## figure-recipe-extraction

 Let us talk about a physical hurdle.
 The user's hands are full doing the cooking, literally.
 One cannot do much more other than the two things of